hardikbahri/Android-Bike-Tracking-App/README.md

 The app uses the following dependencies:

 Google Play Services Location API: To access the FusedLocationProviderClient for GPS updates.
-Google Maps API: To display the bike's location on Google Maps.

 # License